What's My Team Doing? (Virtual Visibility)

 WHERE TO LOOK/HOW TO SEE

-Start by being clear on what are you trying to see.
+Start by being clear on what you are trying to see.
 Whether you are in or out of the office the performance concepts that you should be focussed on for a successful team are: output/productivity, and the ability to work with others.

 The entire team needs access to progress-related information.
 If you've got a project tracking tool, great, but it doesn't have to be a fancy or expensive tool.
-Weekly or bi-weekly progress report created in a document, Dropbox Paper, or Trello can work just as well and are free and easily centralized.
+A weekly or bi-weekly progress report created in a document, Dropbox Paper, or Trello can work just as well and are free and easily centralized.

 Asking for too much visibility can actually impact people's ability to be productive.
 If team members feel like they have to respond to every email and every post immediately then they won't be able to focus on the work they're supposed to be getting done.
+Encourage people to respond to or acknowledge email within a certain timeframe, but the acknowledgement might be "Super busy!
+I will reply on Friday."

 If your team uses a persistent chat tool (Slack, MS Teams, Skype, WhatsApp), where the content never disappears and remains searchable, you have an invaluable resource for visibility and team support.
 Who shares regularly?
 Who helps others out?
 Who isn't participating?
 Are they working in a silo?
 Trying to work through a problem?
 Having issues outside of work that are impacting their focus?
 Don't make assumptions, but instead use what you see to help guide conversations with individuals.